-Portland stabbing suspect involved in rant the day before?
+Portland stabbing suspect yells in first court appearance

 Several passengers chased after the suspect and called 911, directing officers to his whereabouts, according to local media.

-In all, Christian stabbed three men.
-Only Micah Fletch, 32, survived.
-Destinee, her mother and Portland mayor Ted Wheeler have hailed the men as heroes.
+Christian stabbed three men.
+Only Fletcher, 32, survived.

+While Fletcher was recovering in the hospital, he told the investigators that Christian yelled racial and religious epithets on the train and threatened to decapitate people, according to the police affidavit of probable cause.
+The affidavit said cell phone video also showed Christian stabbing the men and yelling epithets.

 Another incident the day before?